Direct Line: (204) 594-1094

-Krista Clendenning is an associate lawyer with Tradition Law LLP, Estates and Trusts practicing in estate planning and estate administration.
+Krista Clendenning is a lawyer with Tradition Law LLP, Estates and Trusts practicing in estate planning and estate administration.
+Krista endeavours to make the estate administration process easier on executors and family members who are often grieving for their loved ones.
+Compassion is an important part of her role.

 Krista graduated from the Faculty of Law at the University of Manitoba in 2017.
-Throughout law school, Krista was a member of Pro Bono Students Canada and worked on projects with New Directions and the Community Unemployed Help Centre.
-She was also a member of the Manitoba Law Students Association and worked at the Legal Help Centre of Winnipeg.
+Throughout law school, Krista volunteered her time as a member of Pro Bono Students Canada working on a number of projects with community organizations including New Directions and the Community Unemployed Help Centre.
+She was also the founding chair of the Robson Hall “Spirit Committee,” a member of the Manitoba Law Students Association and worked at the Legal Help Centre of Winnipeg.
 Krista was awarded the Class of 1980 Prize by her classmates for distinguished representation of the Faculty of Law in the community and outstanding involvement in extracurricular activities.